Here are pictures

 they started playing on Ann's computer.
 They were very impressed

-at the speed with which we changed from being fast asleep on the
+at the speed with which we changed from being fast asleep on

-duvet to sitting at Ann's feet as they were leaving.
-Thought the
+the duvet to sitting at Ann's feet as they were leaving.
+Thought

-box.
+cat biscuit box.

 ©